 New Opportunity: Linux on Windows via WSL 2

-With the iminent general availability of WSL 2 on Windows 10, it will now become possible to run Linux desktop on a Windows PC without the need of a Virtual Machine.
+With the now general availability of WSL 2 on Windows 10, it has now become possible to run Linux desktop on a Windows PC without the need of a Virtual Machine.
 WSL 2 is the 2nd iteration of the Windows Subsystem for Linux, this time with a Linux kernel.
 We can already utilize WSL 1 with the availability of Bash shell which is vastly superior to the command window (Cmd).

 For further details on:

 - How is WSL 2 different, eg speed

 - What new things you will be able to do, eg docker

 But I can already build and run my Rails app on Windows

 Simple Rails applications can be built and run on Windows 10, however as we have found, there may come a point when you will need to introduce a new feature with a gem that that is not compatible with Windows.
 For example adding websockets was our tipping point for [Moving Rails development from Windows to Linux] (/post/moving-rails-development-from-windows-to-linux/).